noviantonugroho4/playwright/README.md

 # Playwright Boilerplate

-To support you to enable Web automation testing using Playwright.
+To support you for enable Web automation testing using Playwright.

 ## Installation